 For questions involving lodging establishments, contact one of our inspectors:

-Effective January 1, 2019, all lodging establishments will be regulated using the requirements found in the First District Health Unit Requirements for Facilities.
+Effective January 1, 2019, all lodging establishments are regulated using the requirements found in the First District Health Unit Requirements for Facilities.